sy2737/Elevator-MARL/README.md

    When the Loading Finished event is triggered, the elevator needs to choose an action among actions that correspond to its' declared intent.(For example, if the intent was MOVING_UP, then it choose between IDLE_UP_IDLE, or IDLE_UP_MOVE, basically whether it wants to stop at the next floor up or not.
 This changes how much time it takes to move to the next floor.)

+Error will be thrown if illegal action is passed into the environment.
+Otherthan that the environment does not impose any constraint on what the elevators can choose to do.